aws-samples/lambda-refarch-fileprocessing/README.md

 - **ConversionQueue** - A SQS queue that is used to store events for conversion from Markdown to HTML.

 - **ConversionDlq** - A SQS queue that is used to capture messages that cannot be processed by the **ConversionFunction**.
+The *RedrivePolicy* on the **ConversionQueue** is used to manage how traffic makes it to this queue.

 - **ConversionFunction** - A Lambda function that takes the input file, converts it to HTML, and stores the resulting file to **ConversionTargetBucket**.
-Errors in the function will be sent to the **ConversionDlq**.

 - **ConversionTargetBucket** - A S3 bucket that stores the converted HTML.